 Pedestrian Network

-The plan creates a walkable campus with a central spine linking Burns Hall to Student Housing and connected east-west routes.
-Trails and shaded, tree-lined paths enhance comfort and access to nature.
-Streets feature wide sidewalks and safe crossings, supported by signage, universal design, and emergency access throughout campus.
+The plan creates a walkable campus with a central spine from Burns Hall to Student Housing, linked east-west routes, and shaded trails.
+Wide sidewalks, safe crossings, signage, universal design, and emergency access enhance comfort and safety.

 Cycling & Trails